Status

 It is also important to ensure ‘sensitive’ land use and developments, such as houses, schools, sports grounds, shops and wineries, are not built too closely to land where quarrying may occur.

-Securing quarry resources within Strategic Extractive Resource Areas (SERAs), particularly in places close to demand for construction, is a key part of delivering Helping Victoria Grow: Extractive Resources Strategy and supporting Victoria’s Housing Statement: The decade ahead 2024-2034.
+Securing quarry resources within Strategic Extractive Resource Areas (SERAs) is a priority action in the Joint Ministerial Statement on Extractive Resources 2025 and supports Victoria’s Housing Statement: The decade ahead 2024-2034.

 Extractive industry operation

-On 22 March 2022, we introduced changes to all planning schemes in Victoria to support the ongoing operation of extractive industry across Victoria and increase amenity protection for nearby accommodation in rural zones.
+In March 2022, we introduced changes to all planning schemes in Victoria via Amendment VC219 to support the ongoing operation of extractive industry across Victoria and increase amenity protection for nearby accommodation in rural zones.

 Find out more about amendment VC219.